Top day trips for island hopping in Italy

 3. From Ischia to Procida 365 days a year

-In fact, the Ischia - Procida ferry route runs all year round with more than 20 ferries per day, and tickets start from €12.
+In fact, the Ischia - Procida ferry route is served all year round with more than 20 ferries per day, and tickets start at €11-€12.
 You can take the earliest ferry in the morning from either Ischia Porto or Casamicciola, and spend the whole day in Procida.

-Start your visit with the historic complex of Terra Murata, then stop to admire the seaside village of Corricella and dive into the blue waters of Cala del Pozzo Vecchio (the famous location of the film "Il Postino").
+Start your visit with the historic complex of Terra Murata, then stop to admire the seaside village of Corricella, and dive into the blue waters of Cala del Pozzo Vecchio (the famous location of the film "Il Postino").
 End your day trip to Procida with a walk to the islet of Vivara, a beautiful natural reserve connected to Procida by a bridge.

 Tip: take your trip to the next level by visiting Ischia and Procida over Easter!
 Procida's Procession of the Apostles is among the most scenic in the Mediterranean!